Rajib-Mardi/Built-complete-CI-CD-pipelines-for-Dockerized-application-with-dynamic-versioning/README.md

  * In this project we
 ### Configure CI step:Increment patch version

-  * Increment version locally with maven build tool
+  * Increment version locally with maven build tool in the terminal